Seven cash Isa myths exposed

 March and early April are often referred to as ‘Isa season' - because this is savers' last chance to save or invest their annual Isa allowance (up to £20,000) before the end of the tax year on April 5.
 All savings interest or investment returns are paid tax free in Isas.

-As we move into so-called ‘ISA season,’ you may be thinking about putting money into a cash ISA (individual savings account), or revisiting an existing cash ISA to see if you can better the rate you’re currently getting.
+You may be thinking about putting money into a cash Isa (individual savings account) before the end of this tax year, or revisiting existing Isa savings to see if you can improve the rate.

-Here we try and clear up some of the confusion around cash ISAs, and set out some of the key things you need to know – helping you to take advantage of the benefits offered by these tax wrappers.
+We've tried to clear up some of the confusion around cash Isas, and set out some of the key things you need to know – helping you to take advantage of the benefits offered by these tax-free savings wrappers.

 Under rules introduced in 2016, basic-rate taxpayers can earn £1,000 a year in interest from ordinary savings accounts without having to pay tax.
 This is known as the ‘personal savings allowance.’

 But having this allowance doesn’t do away with the need for cash Isas.
 Putting money in a cash Isa is about future-proofing your hard-earned cash against interest rate rises and changes to the tax system.

 If, say, the interest rates paid on savings go up, or if the ‘personal savings allowance’ goes down – or gets withdrawn – at some point in the future, you could face tax on your savings a lot sooner.

 Equally, if at some point you find yourself as a higher-rate taxpayer, perhaps after a pay rise, your tax-free limit will fall to £500, meaning you can only earn this amount before having to pay tax.

 A cash Isa can be a valuable tax shelter, helping you protect your savings from tax, for the long term.